 Cold Spare: A cold spare is nothing more that a spare drive that you have on the shelf in anticipation of a drive failure.
 It allows you to minimize the time a volume is degraded.

 Spare Drive Capacity: A spare drive must be at least the same capacity as the disc it’s replacing.
 There are some exceptions, but they’re for advanced usage.
 It can be bigger.
 It can be a different make, although it needs to be compatible.

-Hot Swap: Some models (generally not the budget models) allow you to pull and replace a disk while the system is powered on, which is useful if you want to swap a disk without any downtime.
+Hot Swap: Some models (generally not the budget-friendly models) allow you to pull and replace a disk while the system is powered on, which is useful if you want to swap a disk without any downtime.
 Your DS model’s tech specs will tell you whether it supports hot swapping or not.
-Your selected RAID system needs to be tolerant to the hot swap by having 1 or 2 disc redundancy.
+Your selected RAID system needs to be tolerant of the hot swap by having 1 or 2 disc redundancy.
 Here is a step by step guide on how to change a faulty disk.

 Conclusion: If you don’t want to wait for a spare to be delivered, a cold spare is recommended.